eviabs/knockit/README.md

 ## About The Device
 *knockit* is an Arduino based device which is equipped with a vibration sensor that senses when the door is knocked.
-After processing the sensor's signals, the device decides whether to send notification to its attached client using Wi-Fi connection.
+After processing the sensor's signals, the device decides whether to send notification to its attached clients using Wi-Fi connection.

 ## Demo
 <img src="https://user-images.githubusercontent.com/14614396/40270926-6ae9afc2-5b9e-11e8-9b01-4da24921c70b.gif" width="100%" height="100%" />